 Almost 6,000 feet high in northwest North Carolina is Grandfather Mountain, an amazing 300-million-year-old natural wonder that is also one of the most biologically diverse places in the Southeast.
 For instance, there are 16 different classifications of natural communities and 73 rare or endangered species (including 32 that are globally imperiled) that are nestled in the dramatic cliffs, steep slopes, forests and river beds.

+Located in Linville, Grandfather Mountain is an ideal place to walk, hike and bird watch.
+The mountain has 11 trails of various difficulty.
 Hikers can access the trails inside Grandfather Mountain State Park for free from one of two off-mountain trailheads located either on the Blue Ridge Parkway or N.C.
 105. Access to the trails from the Swinging Bridge and inside the park requires the purchase of a ticket in advance.
 Due to COVID 19, only a certain number of tickets will be sold each day for certain time slots.

+Two-thirds of the mountain consists of wild and undeveloped sections owned by the state.
 Grandfather Mountain towers above its surrounding region with a 1,500-foot vertical drop into the Linville River Valley to the west and a 4,000-foot vertical drop into the Catawba River basin to the east, which makes it perfect for bird watching.
 There are as many as 200 different bird species and 100 of these are documented breeding colonies.

 In fact, it has one of the highest number of breeding birds in the East.
 The most convenient place to observe them is outside the windows of the Nature Museum Restaurant.
 Look for nuthatches, tufted-titmice, Carolina chickadees and juncos.
 If you’re on the Profile Trial, you’ll likely see warblers (especially in spring), scarlet tanagers, Louisiana water thrushes and a number of varieties of vireos.
 The Black Rock Trail is home to birds that prefer a high elevation spruce-fir ecosystem such as the pine siskins, kinglets, winter wrens, magnolia warblers, hermit thrushes and peregrines.